MahtabIbnZia/alx-zero_day/0x03-git/README.md

-Changing Commit locally
-Doing it through github.com in master
+Changing Commit locally, Doing it through github.com in master